HomeDiscoverContact

 9.2 EU Transparency Database (Article 24(5) DSA)

 Statements of Reasons under Article 17 are prepared for transmission to the Commission transparency database (https://transparency.dsa.ec.europa.eu).
-Hourly automated submission is in place on the infrastructure side; effective transmission depends on platform registration and Commission API key (dry-run until configured).
+A regular automated transmission is planned; its activation depends on the platform being registered with the Commission.

 Anonymisation before public transmission